 Perhaps it's the season, but I thought about Hogmanay and the annual bonfire at the Brearley House in Lawrenceville for some reason.
 Because of the pandemic, the in-person Hogmanay celebrations and bonfires were cancelled in 2020 and 2021.
-But I wanted to see Brearley House, so last week, I planned a weekend visit.
+But I wanted to see Brearley House, so I planned a weekend visit last week.
 I tried to walk from Port Mercer Canal House along the D&R Canal Trail to the Brearley House.

 More inspiration hit, and soon I was ordering black pudding and rashers of bacon online.
 They arrived earlier this week, just in time for the weekend.